Marp Extended

 First use

-1. Install with BRAT, or build the plugin into your vault's .obsidian/plugins/marp-extended/ directory.
+1. Install from the Obsidian community plugin directory, install with BRAT, or build the plugin into your vault's .obsidian/plugins/marp-extended/ directory.

 2. Enable Marp Extended in Obsidian community plugin settings.